This biography expands upon the entry in Wikipedia

 Later Research into VLCD and Coronary Heart Disease

 Howard established Howard Foundation Research (HFR) in 1986 to carry out scientific research into low calorie diets under the direction of Dr Stephen Kreitzman.
 HFR has published numerous scientific papers, most notably a 1993 monograph “The Swansea Trial : Body Composition and Metabolic Studies with a very low calorie diet (VLCD)” edited by Dr S N Kreitzman and Dr A Howard.
 In 2000 Howard directed Howard Foundation Research Ltd be sold under licence to managers who devised the Lipotrim programme to allow the formula to be prescribed privately by health practitioners in UK and Ireland.
+This continues to be offered by Lipotrim UK.

 In 1991, Howard established the COAG Trace Elements Labratory.
 Based at Papworth Hospital, near Cambridge, the COAG Laboratory ran until 2000 carrying out research into aspects of nutrition and health, especially the prevention of coronary heart disease.
 When the laboratory closed, the equipment was transferred to the University of Ulster and the Poznan University of Medical Sciences for the continuation of research programmes.